google/WebFundamentals/src/content/en/updates/2016/02/font-display.md

 depending on how long it takes for them to load.

-## Differences in Font Rendering Today
+## Differences in font rendering today

 Web Fonts give developers the ability to incorporate rich typography into their projects with the tradeoff that if the user does not already posses a